Theodore Roosevelt National Park North Dakota, USA Travel Guide

 Iconic animals common throughout both South and North Units.
 Drive slowly on scenic roads; they often graze near or on the pavement.
 Wild horses are mainly in the South Unit's wilderness area, often seen from the scenic drive.

-Numerous active prairie dog towns are visible along park roads; their energetic antics provide entertaining viewing.
-Mule deer and white-tailed deer are common throughout the park.
+Numerous active prairie dog towns are apparent along the park's system of roads; their energetic antics provide entertaining viewing.
+Mule deer plus white-tailed deer are common throughout the park.

-Elk are most often seen in the North Unit, in wooded areas or open grasslands, especially at dawn and dusk.
+Elk are most often seen in the North Unit, in wooded areas or available grasslands, especially at dawn and dusk.
 Less common sightings include coyotes, bighorn sheep, and golden eagles.

-Beyond the well-known overlooks, Theodore Roosevelt National Park holds hidden gems for those seeking solitude and unique experiences.
+Beyond the well-known overlooks, Theodore Roosevelt National Park holds hidden gems for those seeking seclusion and special encounters.

 Beyond the park's boundaries, the region has additional natural and historical sites for exploration.